Skip to main contentSkip to article

 Per the Statistics Canada 2021 Census, Newton sits in one of the highest concentrations of South Asian residents per capita anywhere in Canada.
 The King George Highway commercial spine between roughly 64 Avenue and 80 Avenue is the largest Punjabi-Canadian commercial cluster in BC outside the Vancouver Punjabi Market — a cluster that draws households actively into the corridor rather than away from it.

-For buyers connected to the cultural fabric, Newton is the lowest-cost-per-square-foot place in Metro Vancouver to own near the centre of that cluster.
-For buyers who simply value daily-needs convenience and don’t mind arterial proximity, Newton is correctly priced.
-The misframing — the “arterial discount” that some out-of-area listing agents apply — is what creates the buying opportunity.
+For households connected to the cultural fabric, Newton is among the lowest-cost-per-square-foot places in Metro Vancouver to own near the centre of that cluster.
+For households that simply value daily-needs convenience and do not mind arterial proximity, the King George corridor reads as neutral rather than as a drawback.

 Newton has never been on the SkyTrain network and is not on the Surrey-Langley SkyTrain extension alignment, which follows Fraser Highway through Fleetwood and Clayton rather than King George Highway.
 The closest SkyTrain station to central Newton is King George Station (the current Expo Line terminus at King George Boulevard and 102 Avenue, in Surrey City Centre) — roughly 5 km north of Newton Town Centre.